 For detailed information about how it works see the Marketplace.

 Only virtual items will be lost.
-All blockchain items will be sent back to your stash.
+All Digital Collectibles will be sent back to your stash.

 If you do die, you will wake up in the graveyard with an empty inventory, so make sure you head back to your stash before you start your next adventure!

 Lost Relics uses a Cryptographically-secure random number generator to generate its drops.